 Flexible Mortgage – A normal mortgage with additional features such as the ability to overpay, underpay or even take a payment holiday.
 The amount of flexibility would be pre-defined from the outset.
 Any underpayments or payment holidays could mean a higher monthly payment or longer mortgage term.

-Guarantor – A person who promises they will pay the borrower’s debt, usually if the borrower fails to.
+Guarantor – A person who promises they will pay the borrower’s debt, should the borrower fail to do so.

 Interest Only – Mortgage payments will be made to cover the interest charged on the balance.
 At the end of the term you will be responsible for repaying the total amount you have borrowed.
 Therefore you must have a repayment strategy in place for this type of mortgage.